Soni Ventorum Wind Quintet

 Soni Ventorum was also the wind quintet-in-residence at the University of Washington School of Music.

 History

 The quintet was founded in 1962 by Felix Skowronek, William McColl, Arthur Grossman, James Caldwell, and Christopher Leuba.
+Skowronek, McColl, and Grossman had been in the Seventh Army Symphony Orchestra in the 1950s and had formed the Seventh Army Wind Quintet.
 Members of the ensemble were on faculty at the Conservatory of Music of Puerto Rico, members of the Puerto Rico Symphony, and participants in the annual Casals Festival.
 During its years in Puerto Rico, the quintet went on several concert tours to the US mainland, which led to recording opportunities with the Lyrichord label.

 In 1968 Soni Ventorum was hired by the University of Washington School of Music as the resident Woodwind Quintet.
 The group was active through June 2001.